 Internships are a vibrant part of many GSWS undergraduate experiences.
 Our students may complete an internship for academic credit with a local community organization such as Avalon: A Center for Women and Children, Planned Parenthood of South-East Virginia, the National Organization for Women in Washington D.C., or others.

 Students are involved in a range of campus activist and outreach groups.
 We help them co-sponsor visiting speakers, films, and events.
 Our GSWS program also features a significant invited lecturer each spring for the Annual Minnie Braithwaite Lecture.
-And we also co-sponsor a monthly brownbag series with Africana Studies, in which a faculty member or student shares his or her research in a friendly, informal setting.
+And we also have a monthly brownbag series in which a faculty member or student shares his or her research in a friendly, informal setting.

 Around twenty students each year graduate from William & Mary with a B.A. in GSWS, and they go on to careers in non-profits, law, government, teaching, and academia.